Volvo 300 Series: Engines

-A diesel engine for the 340 developing 54 PS, was only available in select export markets and was added to the 340 models in 1984.
-This diesel was a Renault F-series (like the petrol 1.7), and was available with a 1.6 L naturally aspirated engine only - called the "D16" in Volvo's internal jargon.
+A diesel engine for the 340, developing 54 PS, was only available in select export markets and was added to the 340 models in 1984.
+This diesel was a Renault F-series (like the petrol 1.7), and was available with a 1.6 L naturally aspirated engine only - called the "D16" in Volvo's internal terminology.
 While these diesel models were never offered in the UK, they were marketed with right-hand drive in Ireland.
 In 1985, a 360 diesel with the same mechanics was made available.
 The diesel was discontinued in 1989, when a 1.3 L "tax special" was introduced for Finland, Italy, and Belgium.
-Volvo also experimented with LPG tanks, a feature available in 1979 with the Volvo 343 and 345, but with limited LPG availability, sales were negligible.
+Volvo also experimented with LPG tanks, a feature available in 1979 with the Volvo 343 and 345, but with limited liquefied petroleum gas availability, sales were negligible.

 Sales

 The 300-series was a strong seller for Volvo.
 Sales began at a low level, not helped by the absence of a manual transmission option and an early reputation for poor build quality.
-Still, sales gradually increased as the lineup expanded with manual transmission and a 5-door body style, and the initial quality issues were solved - by redesigning the interior and dashboard.
-300-series cumulative production broke 100,000 units on 12 December 1983, with the total reaching 102,000 before the end of the year.
+Sales gradually increased as the lineup expanded to include a manual transmission and a 5-door body style, and the initial quality issues were resolved through an interior and dashboard redesign.
+The 300-series cumulative production broke 100,000 units on 12 December 1983, with the total reaching 102,000 before the end of the year.
 The 100,000th car, finished in white, was donated to the Dutch Red Cross.

 In 1988, 12 years after its introduction, the one-millionth 300 was built.
 Finished inside and out in red, it ended up in the DAF museum in Eindhoven.
-Eventually, the production of the 300 series ended in 1991 after 1.14 million units, averaging 76,000 vehicles per year.
+Production of the 300 series ended in 1991 after 1.14 million units were produced, averaging 76,000 vehicles per year.

 While the car was fundamentally robust, the vehicle was rushed to production too early.
-In particular the first (1976) model year 343 suffered from teething problems, with unsubstantiated claims that Volvo ordered its dealer network to scrap early model year cars that were traded in, to remove them from circulation.
+The first (1976) model year 343 suffered from teething problems, with unsubstantiated claims that Volvo ordered its dealer network to scrap early model-year cars that were traded in, to remove them from circulation.
 As a result, few 1976 and 1977 cars survived.
 The build quality gradually improved, but was never up to the same standard as Volvo's larger models.
-Due to this bad reputation, the car was not popular in Sweden.
+Because of this bad reputation, the car was not popular in Sweden.
 Sales of the 340 with Variomatic in Sweden were down to 200 per year in the late 1980s.
 The 300's sales were also limited because the price of a 2.0 L 360 was more than a base 240 in the home market.